Boolean approximate counting CSPs with weak conservativity, and implications for ferromagnetic two-spin: Two-spin

 where the sum is over all variables~$w$ in the tuple $\bv_c$ with their correct multiplicities.
 If all constraint functions in the holant instance are taken from $\wte$, then only even assignments contribute to the partition function, as the contribution of each constraint is zero unless an even number of the variables in its scope are $1$.

-Any holant instance using only constraint functions in $\wte$ can be transformed into the problem of counting perfect matchings on an edge-weighted graph, as shown in the following definition and lemma.
+Any holant instance using only constraint functions in $\wte$ can be transformed into the problem of counting perfect matchings on an edge-weighted graph with non-negative rational edge weights, as shown in the following definition and lemma.
+This result is different from known results reducing the problem of computing holant values to counting perfect matchings on edge-weighted graphs, which generally use negative edge weights, even when the constraint functions satisfy parity conditions \cite[Lemma~2.25 \& Theorem~2.28]{curticapean_simple_2015}.

 \begin{dfn} Suppose that $\Omega=(V,C)$ is a holant instance using only constraint functions in $\wte$.
 Let $G''=(V'',E'')$ be the edge-weighted multigraph defined as follows: \begin{itemize} \item $G''$ contains three distinct vertices $c^{(1)}, c^{(2)}, c^{(3)}$ for each constraint $c\in C$. \item $G''$ contains the following weighted edges for each $c=(\bv_c,f_c)\in C$: \begin{itemize} \item an edge $\{c^{(1)}, c^{(2)}\}$ with weight $f_c(1,1,0)$, \item an edge $\{c^{(1)}, c^{(3)}\}$ with weight $f_c(1,0,1)$, and \item an edge $\{c^{(2)}, c^{(3)}\}$ with weight $f_c(0,1,1)$. \end{itemize} These edges are called \emph{edges within triangles}. \item $G''$ furthermore contains an edge $\{c^{(i)},d^{(j)}\}$ with weight $1$ for any pair of distinct constraints $c,d\in C$ and any $i,j\in\{1,2,3\}$ such that the same variable appears in the $i$-th position of $\bv_c$ and in the $j$-th position of $\bv_d$.
 Finally, $G''$ contains an edge $\{c^{(i)},c^{(j)}\}$ with weight $1$ for any $c\in C$ and any pair $i,j\in\{1,2,3\}$ with $i<j$ such that the same variable appears in both the $i$-th and $j$-th position of $\bv_c$.
 These edges are called \emph{edges between triangles}. \end{itemize} \end{dfn}